 Typing a long organization or person name takes a lot of time and often causes typing errors and inconsistencies.
-To resolve this issue you can introduce abbreviations and expand them through AutoCorrect feature.
+To resolve this issue, you can introduce abbreviations and expand them through the AutoCorrect feature.

-To assign an abbreviation or sequence of characters to the fragment of text, follow these steps:
+To assign an abbreviation or sequence of characters to the fragment of the text, follow these steps:

 1. On the File tab, click the Options button: